 Common questions about the egg diet

 No, it is not possible to lose that much weight in 7 days.
-To lose 7 kg, you would need to create a calorie deficit of about 53,900 calories in that period, which is not feasible or healthy.
+To lose 7 kg, a calorie deficit of about 53,900 calories would be required in that period, which is not physiologically feasible or healthy.

-2. Does the egg diet make you lose 11 pounds (5 kg) in 3 days?
+2. Does the egg diet cause a 5 kg weight loss in 3 days?

 No. To lose 5 kg in 3 days, a calorie deficit of around 38,500 calories would be needed, which is not realistic.
-A healthy and sustainable rate is 1–2 pounds (0.5–1 kg) per week to avoid regaining the weight later.
+A healthy and sustainable rate is 0.5–1 kg per week to avoid regaining the weight later.

 3. Can the egg diet be done with only eggs?